faceoff717/distributed-app-locks/README.md

 ## Usage

-First of all you need to create a unique-named mutex to protect your resourse(s) from parallel access.
+First of all, you need to create a unique-named mutex to protect your resourse(s) from parallel access.
 More details you can get in implementation details of the mutexes.

-The usage of the mutex are pretty simple all what you need is to create a *using* block
+The usage of the mutex is pretty simple, all that you need is to create a *using* block

 ```csharp
   IDistributedMutex mutex = CreateSomeMutex();